hashicorp/terraform-provider-aws/website/docs/r/redshift_cluster.html.markdown

 * `enhanced_vpc_routing` - (Optional) If true , enhanced VPC routing is enabled.
 * `kms_key_id` - (Optional) The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `encrypted` needs to be set to true.
 * `elastic_ip` - (Optional) The Elastic IP (EIP) address for the cluster.
 * `skip_final_snapshot` - (Optional) Determines whether a final snapshot of the cluster is created before Amazon Redshift deletes the cluster.
 If true , a final cluster snapshot is not created.
 If false , a final cluster snapshot is created before the cluster is deleted.
-Default is true.
+Default is false.
 * `final_snapshot_identifier` - (Optional) The identifier of the final snapshot that is to be created immediately before deleting the cluster.
 If this parameter is provided, `skip_final_snapshot` must be false.
 * `snapshot_identifier` - (Optional) The name of the snapshot from which to create the new cluster.
 * `snapshot_cluster_identifier` - (Optional) The name of the cluster the source snapshot was created from.